 “We focus on the developer, who might say ‘I am a non-IoT expert, and I want to interact with cities’.
 So the context broker is the magic of FI-WARE.
 It is the main point that a web developer needs to know.
 We want to open this wide, beyond M2M developers.
 We provide simplicity.”

 Ucendo gives an example where city sensor data was able to be mined for information about crowded street data, which helped developers create a smart taxi application within four days:

+“We are supporting multiple business models, for example, the smart taxi model that enables developers to earn money, gives taxi drivers opportunities, and the city wins.
+They are already using this system in 500 taxis in Barcelona and in Moscow,” Ucendo says.
 “There are tools in the program that will help design business models.
 My experience is that entrepreneurs come with their startups and they teach us: they come with a business model already mapped out.
 People are coming in with their talent and their business models.
 For example [FI-WARE Challenge winner] FoodLoop came to us with their business model already mapped out.
 This is why we opened this platform.”

 Growing interest in an independent distributed data storage network